xxiled-plastic-cat/app-service-quickstart-docker-images/wordpress-alpine-php/0.8/README.md

 - Some unexpected issues may happen after you scale out your site to multiple instances, if you deploy a WordPress site on Azure with this docker image and use the MariaDB built in this docker image as the database.
 - The phpMyAdmin built in this docker image is available only when you use the MariaDB built in this docker image as the database.
 - Please Include  App Setting ```WEBSITES_ENABLE_APP_SERVICE_STORAGE``` = true  when use built in MariaDB since we need files to be persisted.
+- Set permalink as "Day and Name" by default.
+Peformance issue may happen with customized permalink.
+If like to use customized permalink, need to modify nginx configuration and remove lines of set_permalink() in wp-settings.php.

 ## Change Log

+- **Version 0.8**
+  1. Upgrade php-fpm and nginx.
+  2. Upgrade local mariadb.
+  3. Update conf of php-fpm.
+  4. Add Watch thread of php-fpm, kill STAT D child threads.

+- **Version 0.72**
+  1. Fix Permission denied of log files issue of supervisord.

+- **Version 0.71**
+  1. Upgrade php-fpm.
+  2. Upgrade phpmyadmin.
+  3. Add function log rotate.
+(It's disabed if deploy to web app of azure by default.)
+  4. Php-fpm and nginx are watched by supervisord.

 - **Version 0.7**
   1. Upgrade php-fpm.
   2. Upgrade phpmyadmin.